Wind power in Scotland: Public opinion surveys

 In 2003, MORI Scotland was commissioned by the Scottish Executive to undertake a study examining the attitudes of people living close to Scottish wind farms.
 The survey showed that people living near Scotland's ten largest wind farms strongly support more of Scotland's energy needs being produced by the wind.
 82% wanted an increase in electricity generated from wind power, whilst more than 50% supported an increase in the number of wind turbines at their local wind farm.
 20% say their local wind farm has had a broadly positive impact on the area, as opposed to a negative impact (7%).

 A survey conducted in 2005, and commissioned by the renewable energy industry, showed that 74% of people in Scotland agree that wind farms are necessary to meet current and future energy needs.
 When people were asked the same question in a Scottish Renewables study conducted in 2010, 78% agreed.
 The increase is significant as there were twice as many wind farms in 2010 as there were in 2005.
 The 2010 survey also showed that 52% disagreed with the statement that wind farms are "ugly and a blot on the landscape".
 59% agreed that wind farms were necessary and that how they looked was unimportant.
-The 2010 study suggests that the majority of people in Scotland are in support of clean energy.
+The 2010 study suggests that the majority of people in Scotland are in support of sustainable energy.
 However this survey has been widely criticised for its methodology, in that it used a weighting scale such that the opinion those who lived nearer windfarms was rated as of lesser importance.

 In 2013, a YouGov energy survey concluded that:

 New YouGov research for Scottish Renewables shows Scots are twice as likely to favour wind power over nuclear or shale gas Over six in ten (62%) people in Scotland say they would support large scale wind projects in their local area, more than double the number who said they would be generally for shale gas (24%) and almost twice as much as nuclear (32%).
 Hydro power is the most popular energy source for large scale projects in Scotland, with an overwhelming majority (80%) being in favour.

 In 2022, an official survey found that 80% of Scots approve of offshore wind farms.